phillarmonic/drun/DRUN_V2_SPECIFICATION.md

 task, project, let, set, capture, define, given, requires, accepts

 # Dependencies and lifecycle
-depends, on, before, after, running, then, parallel
+depends, on, before, after, running, then, parallel, drun, setup, teardown

 # Types and constraints
 from, matching, pattern, format, as, list, of, between, and, defaults, to